JeffLabonte/NordVPN_App_Fedora/README.md

 ----

-Feel free to open issues, make PRs, improve the script anything!
+Feel free to open issues, make PRs, improve the script, anything you may think could help!